 Don’t let allergies or asthma hold you back from the things you love.

-The signs of childhood asthma can range from a cough that lingers for days or weeks to sudden and scary breathing emergencies.
-Common signs parents should be on the lookout for include:
+The signs of asthma can range from a cough that lingers for days or weeks to a sudden and scary inability to breathe effectively.
+Common signs include:

 - Coughing, especially at night

 - A wheezing or whistling sound, especially when breathing out